alfred82santa/pydantic-views/README.rst

 ----------

 When you define a pydantic model you must mark the access model for each field.
-It means you should use our :ref:`annotations <api-annotations>` to define field typing.
+It means you should use our `annotations <https://pydantic-views.readthedocs.io/latest/api.html#field-annotations>`_ to define field typing.

 .. code-block:: python